What is Cellulite?

 - Exfoliate at least once per week to slough off dead cells and stimulate new cell growth, preferably with a nutritious scrub recommended by your therapist.

-- Use a good shower gel with ingridients such as seaweed based, rich in vitamins and minerals and helps to avoid orange peel skin.
+- Use a good shower gel with ingredients such as seaweed based gels, rich in vitamins and minerals and helps to avoid orange peel skin.

 - At least once per week soak for 15 minutes in a seaweed bath to detox the whole body and re-mineralize the skin.
 No harmful substances or bubbles!